tonglam/fpl-data-public/README.md

 Player stats, such as goals, assists, and clean sheets, are updated daily.

 #### Entry Info Task
-As _FPL_ allows players to change their team name and username, this task ensures the accurate representation of this information in the database, maintaining synchronization with real data.
+As _FPL_ allows players to change their team name and username, this task ensures the accurate representation of this information in the database, maintaining synchronisation with real data.

 #### Tournament Info Task
 Tournaments in _LetLetMe_ allow users to establish custom tournaments to compete with friends.